SURGroup/UQpy/source/samplemethods.rst

 STS
 ----

-The ``STS`` class generates random samples from a specified probability distribution(s) using Stratified sampling.
-It is a variance reduction sampling technique.
-It aims to distribute random samples on the complete sample space.
+The ``STS`` class generates random samples from a specified probability distribution(s) using stratified sampling.
+Stratified sampling is a variance reduction sampling technique that aims to uniformly distribute the random samples to create a more space-filling design.
 The sample space is divided into a set of space-filling and disjoint regions, called strata and samples are generated inside each strata.

 Class Descriptions
 ^^^^^^^^^^^^^^^^^^^